ericwa/ericw-tools/docs/light.rst

    searches for an entity with its "targetname" key set to "name", and use that entity's origin (typically you'd use an "info_null" for this).

+.. bmodel-key:: "_world_units_per_luxel" "n"

+   When :option:`-world_units_per_luxel` is in use, customizes the lightmap scale on this entity.

+.. bmodel-key:: "_surflight_group" "n"

+   Integer.
+Default 0.

+   Can be set to a nonzero value to make these brushes emit as surface lights only from a light template with a matching :light-key:`_surflight_group` value.

+.. bmodel-key:: "_lightcolorscale" "n"

+   Saturation control as a postprocessing step on these specific faces' lightmaps.

+   Default 1.0, 0.0 is fully desaturated to greyscale.

 Light Entity Keys
 =================